-Ask a group of islanders about their favorite malasada shops in Oahu and you're likely to hear an array of strong opinions about which bakery offers the best consistency and flavors.
-Malasadas are Portuguese-style doughnuts with no holes in the middle.
-They are traditionally fried and then rolled in granulated sugar.
-Many Oahu shops offer malasadas filled with flavors such as custard, chocolate, and haupia.
+Ask a group of islanders about their favorite malasada shops in Oahu, and you're likely to hear an array of strong opinions about which bakery offers the best consistency and flavors, but a few shops are well-known for their delicious product year after year.
+Don't miss them when you're in Oahu.

-After 100 test batches, Pipeline Bakeshop & Creamery in Kaimuki has come up with the perfect malasada: leaves no oily aftertaste, doesn't deflate and tastes just as good the next day.
+After 100 test batches, Pipeline Bakeshop & Creamery in Kaimuki has come up with the perfect malasada: It leaves no oily aftertaste, doesn't deflate and tastes just as good the next day.
 Because of this, Pipeline has quickly become a favorite of locals.
 Malasada flavors include classic, cocoa and li hing.
 Its coffee malasada is mixed with sugar and Pipeline's own coffee blend.
 You won't find filled malasadas here—those aren't true to form.
-Pipeline also sells homemade cake bombs, brownies, cookies, scones and ice cream — all made from scratch without artificial coloring.
+Pipeline also sells homemade cake bombs, brownies, cookies, scones and ice cream, all made from scratch without artificial colorings or ingredients.

 03 of 04